Admission & Financial Aid FAQ

 Each parent submits a Parents’ Financial Statement (PFS) and follows the procedures listed above.
 We will waive the requirement for financial information from a non-custodial parent if the location of the non-custodial parent is unknown or we have documented information that the non-custodial parent provides no support and has not been in contact with the student for two years.
 If there are other extenuating circumstances that might warrant waiving this requirement, written requests should be sent to the Overlake financial aid office.

 Yes.
 All financial information and awards are kept in strict confidence.
-Only the Financial Aid officer has access to the financial forms you submit and only the financial aid committee will be aware of your request for financial assistance.
+Only the Financial Aid officer has access to the financial forms you submit.
 In the case of separated and/or divorced parents, no information will be given by the school to either parent regarding the other parent’s financial disclosures.

 Meeting the deadlines is imperative.
 We do not reserve funds beyond the initial round of awards allocated in February and March.
 Late applicants and families whose Parents’ Financial Statement and/or tax forms are received after stated deadlines may find that funding is not available.
 Families applying late should contact the financial aid office to discuss funding availability.

 Yes.
 A percentage of the student’s total award is placed in the student’s account to be used for additional educational expenses such as textbooks and Project Week expenses.
+Additional funding is also available for the school transportation program, extended education, Project Weeks, tutoring, our BYOD (Bring Your Own Device) Program, as well as academic and co-curricular trips.
+Families do not need to apply separately for this aid – it is automatically allocated to the student’s account.
 The amount of the funding for educational expenses will change from year to year depending on available funds and the number of recipients.

 Whether to spend limited financial resources on secondary school or college education can be a difficult choice for families.
 At the college level there is considerable financial aid and federal funding relief available.
 As all family and student assets, in addition to income, are taken into strict account when determining college-level financial aid packages, an argument can be made that overweighting the use of limited assets in favor of a strong preparatory education can prove to be a thoughtful, reasonable, and wise decision.
 With the reality that all independent schools, unsupported by tax dollars, are expensive for virtually every family, it is increasingly common for parents and grandparents to share the costs of financing a student's education.

-For questions related to the PFS and uploading documents, contact the SSS Customer Service Center at 800-344-8328 or online.
+For questions related to the PFS and uploading documents, contact the SSS Customer Service Center online or call 800-344-8328.

 For application and award decision questions, contact the Overlake School Financial Aid Office: